Skip to main content

 Salts containing carbonate, phosphate, or sulfide ions are more soluble in acidic solutions.

-• Which of the following would be expected to be the most soluble in water?
+• Which types of salts are expected to be most soluble in water?

 Salts with Group 1A, ammonium, nitrate, or acetate ions are most soluble.

-• Which of the following ionic compounds is soluble in water?
+• What types of ionic compounds are soluble in water?

 Ionic compounds with Group 1A, ammonium, nitrate, or acetate ions are soluble.

-• Which of the following compounds will be more soluble in acidic solution than in pure water?
+• What types of compounds are more soluble in acidic solution than in pure water?

 Compounds with basic anions like CO3^2-, PO4^3-, or S^2- are more soluble in acidic solution.

-• Which of the following compounds is expected to be the most soluble in H2O?
+• Which types of compounds are expected to be the most soluble in H2O?

 Compounds with Group 1A, ammonium, nitrate, or acetate ions are most soluble in water.

-• Which of the following happens when solid sodium chloride dissolves in water?
+• What happens when solid sodium chloride dissolves in water?

 NaCl dissociates into Na+ and Cl- ions, which are hydrated by water.